ultradns/ebs_snapper/README.md

 # EbsSnapper

 Take snapshots of EBS volumes and keep them for a period of time.
-We use it take nightly snapshots and retain them for a several days before they are purged.
+We use this to take nightly snapshots and retain them for several days before being purged.